Sam54000/bids_explorer/CONTRIBUTING.md

 # bids_explorer pull request guidelines

-Pull requests are always welcome, and we appreciate any help you give.
+Pull requests are always welcome, and I appreciate any help you give.
 Note that a code of conduct applies to all spaces managed by the bids_explorer project, including issues and pull requests.
 Please see the [Code of Conduct](CODE_OF_CONDUCT.md) for details.

-When submitting a pull request, we ask you to check the following:
+When submitting a pull request, I ask you to check the following:

 1. **Unit tests**, **documentation**, and **code style** are in order.
    See the Continuous Integration for up to date information on the current code style, tests, and any other requirements.